Epoch (Top Cow)

 Epoch is a joint comic book venture of Top Cow Productions and Heroes and Villains Entertainment.

 History

-Epoch premiered at the San Diego Comic-Con International Convention in 2011.
+Epoch premiered at San Diego Comic-Con in 2011.
 It is a five issue comic book mini series written by Kevin McCarthy, with art by Paolo Pantalena.

 Plot

 While investigating the murder of his partner Michael, NYPD Detective Jonah Wright discovers not only his supernatural heritage but also a conspiracy that threatens to tear the fabric of our society.
 To expose the killer, Jonah must compete in EPOCH, an ancient fighting tournament that will determine the future of humanity.

 Epoch #1

 NYPD Detective Jonah Wright and his partner Michael have been working a series of violent murders.
 Their only witness, Congresswoman Mya Tokage, agrees to give them a name - Wilfred Glendon - and an address with the promise of immunity.
 Upon arriving, however, Jonah and Michael find the suspect killed in the same manner as the other victims.
 The killer, still in the room, transforms into a blazing demon and takes down an entire SWAT team before punching a hole through Jonah's chest.
 Michael, who reveals himself to be an angel, gives chase.
 In the ensuing angel vs. demon battle, the demon leads Michael to a masked figure, who cuts off Michael's wings with a sword and kills him.
 Jonah, on the other hand, makes a miraculous recovery.
 Though placed on medical leave, he refuses to let the case rest.
 He recognizes the wounds on Michael's back as the same scars on his estranged father Gabriel.
 Jonah follows Gabriel to Chinatown, where he makes a startling discovery: Gabriel is part of a council of supernatural and mythological creatures.